This hunt is recommended for hunters who are in a very good shape. The Mid-Caucasian Tur counts toward both the Ovis and Capra World Slams

 Mid-Caucasian Tur hunting:

-Simple hunting houses and tent camps.
+Simple hunting houses and tented camps.
 Spike camps are used intensively.
 You should expect quite modest conditions.

 Day and night temperatures have wide amplitude due to high altitude and surrounding glaciers.
 Afternoon fog is a normal event.
 In August – mid-September daytime highs are 77-80 F, with lows of 35-40 F. In mid-September–October daytime temperatures are 50-59 F with 15-23 F at night.
 Snow can be expected at the tops in first decade of September.